Kohnert posets and polynomials of northeast diagrams: Tools for diagrams

 \section{Tools for diagrams}

 The purpose of this section is to define our diagrams of interest and develop the tools required to prove our three main classification theorems.
-Some of these notions and results will also be useful in our forthcoming work that studies combinatorial properties of lock diagram posets in greater detail, and they may be of general interest to researchers working on Kohnert diagram combinatorics.
+Some of these notions and results will also be useful in our forthcoming work that studies combinatorial properties of the posets associated with lock diagrams in greater detail, and they may be of general interest to researchers working on Kohnert diagram combinatorics.